tonethar/IGME-230-GDD-Master/notes/php-1.md

 ### ** *Try This!* **
 - In *hello-4.php* write code that:
     - adds a &lt;style> tag to the page - it should make the default font on the entire page `sans-serif`.
 Just use HTML and CSS to do this, not PHP.
     - wraps the "page accessed on" text into a &lt;footer> tag.
-Change the "date string" to something different - see the documentation here: http://php.net/manual/en/function.date.php
+Change the "date string" to something different and more readable - see the documentation here: http://php.net/manual/en/function.date.php

 <hr>